ypriverol/github-paper/document/manuscript.md

 ## Rule 4.
 Name your branches and commits using tags and semantic version numbering

-Tags offer the possibility to label versions during the development process, tracking its progress.
+Tags offer the possibility to label versions during the development process.
 Version numbering should follow semantic versioning in the form X.Y.Z, with X being the major, Y the minor and Z the patch version of the release, including possible meta information, as described in http://semver.org/.
+This semantic versioning scheme provides users with coherent version numbers that document the extent (bug fixes or new functionality) and backwards compatibility of new releases.
 Correct labelling allows developers and users to easily recover older versions, compare them, or simply use them to reproduce results described in publications (see Rule 8).
 This approach will also help defining a coherent software publication strategy (see Rule 6).